Table of contents

 PCI (Payment Card Industry) compliance

-The PCI Security Standards Council sets requirements that organisations and sellers must follow for safely and securely accepting, storing, processing, and transiting cardholder data while processing credit cards.
-Lack of PCI compliance can result in fines and the risk of losing your merchant account, not to mention the risk of data breaches, loss of revenue, and a damaged reputation.
-Square’s layered security makes sure that your business is compliant with PCI requirements, handling audits and assessors so you don’t have to.
+The PCI Security Standards Council sets requirements that organizations and sellers must follow for safely and securely accepting, storing, processing, and transiting cardholder data while processing credit cards.
+Not complying with these PCI requirements can result in fines and the risk of losing your merchant account, not to mention the risk of data breaches, loss of revenue, and a damaged reputation.

 Cybersecurity strategy plan

 Regardless of the size of your business, you need a plan that details how you’re protecting your business’s network and data.
-The strategy should be regularly updated and include firewalls, antivirus software, passwords, encryption, authentication, and employee training on phishing.
-Keep up to date on the National Cyber Security Centre’s weekly threat reports that detail current software breaches and other threats small-business owners should know about.
+The strategy should be regularly updated and include firewalls, anti-virus software, employee training on phishing and passwords, encryption, and authentication.

 Incident response plan